- Published on

 The description of Modal with JavaScript ui component

-Why use Tailwind CSS to make a Modal with JavaScript ui component?
+Why use Tailwind CSS to create a Modal with JavaScript ui component?

 The preview of Modal with JavaScript ui component